arduino/docs-content/content/hardware/01.mkr/03.carriers/mkr-iot-carrier-rev2/tutorials/mkr-iot-carrier-01-technical-reference/cheat-sheet.md

 ---
-title: 'MKR IoT Carrier Cheat Sheet'
+title: 'MKR IoT Carrier Rev2 Cheat Sheet'
-description: 'Learn how to set up the MKR IoT Carrier, get a quick overview of the compatible boards, components, and the library.'
+description: 'Learn how to set up the MKR IoT Carrier Rev2, get a quick overview of the compatible boards, components, and the library.'
-author: 'Liam Aljundi'
+author: 'Liam Aljundi, Karl Söderby'
 tags:
   - API
   - Installation